 Students will perform procedures in the skill of phlebotomy.
 The lab provides the application of general laboratory principles, laboratory math, quality control and statistics, and variables affecting lab results.
 The students will perform testing on lab equipment and will practice the application of quality assurance and safety standards throughout the testing process.
-Two hours of lab per week.
-Successful completion of this course with "C" or better is required for graduation.

-Prerequisite(s): MTH 1207 (or higher) and CHM 1101 with a grade of "C" or better
+Successful completion of this course with a "C" or better is required for graduation.
+Prerequisite(s): CHM 1101 with a "C" or better; MLAB 1105 concurrently.
+Restriction(s): Medical Laboratory Technology majors only